nationalarchives/dr2-ingest/README.md

-# Digital Records Repository
+# Digital Records Repository (DR2)

-Digital Records Repository is the Preservation Service for digital and digitised records within The National Archives.
+Digital Records Repository (DR2) is the Preservation Service for digital and digitised records within The National Archives.
 Digital records are stored, actively preserved, and accessed using a commercial off-the-shelf digital preservation managed service.
-Around this service we have built a control mechanism to facilitate ingest of and access to digital objects.
+Around this service, we have built a control mechanism to facilitate ingest of and access to digital objects.

 ![Diagram of DR2 components in AWS](/docs/images/dr2-diagram.png)